zowe/docs-site/docs/contribute/contributing.md

 ## Sending a GitHub Pull Request

-You can provide suggested edit to any documentation page by using the **Edit this page** link on top of each page.
+You can provide suggested edits to any documentation page by using the **Edit this page** link on top of each page.
 After you make the changes, you submit updates in a pull request for the Zowe documentation team to review and merge.

 Follow these steps: